Where to Stay in Puerto Vallarta: Best Areas and Hotels

 - You decide on somewhere that you can get food from early in the day until late at night.

-4. Marina Vallarta – Best Area to Stay in Puerto Vallarta Near Airport
+4. Marina Vallarta, Where to Stay in Puerto Vallarta Near Airport

 Marina Vallarta is an upmarket development close to the airport, north of the main city.
 The yachts moored here is a sign of real opulence while charter boats are available for tourists wishing to take trips out into the Pacific.